mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 ## annex

 This section goes into all the detail skipped above.
 It is really just intended for those (such as myself) who like to leave no stone unturned.

-- version int to version in hex
+One thing that was not previously explained in detail was how the bitcoin block hashes are derived from the block header.
+The block header is stored as bytes in the bitcoin blockchain (1 byte is 2 hex digits).
+Previously the values for each field in the block header were shown in formats which are easy for humans to understand, however conversions must be done to arrive at the storage method used by bitcoin.

+The *version* is stored in the blockchain as 4 bytes.
+Try altering the human-readable *version* value to see how this changes the value stored in the
+blockchain:

 <div class="form-container annex" id="form5">
     <label for="version5" class="for-textbox">version</label><br>